Build5Nines/terraform-azurerm-region-naming/README.md

 Yes, you can add a literal to either the `name_prefix` or `name_suffix` as required for your naming convention: `["{org}", "{loc}", "{env}", "api"]`.

 ---
-## Contributing Guidelines

-We welcome contributions to this project!
-To ensure a smooth collaboration, please follow these guidelines:

-1. **Fork the Repository**: Start by forking the repository to your own GitHub account.

-2. **Create a Branch**: Create a new branch for your feature or bug fix.
-Use descriptive names for your branches (e.g., `feature/add-new-naming-pattern` or `bugfix/fix-typo`).

-3. **Make Your Changes**: Implement your changes in the new branch.
-Ensure that your code adheres to the project's coding standards and style.

-4. **Write Tests**: If applicable, write tests for your changes to ensure they work as expected and do not break existing functionality.

-5. **Update Documentation**: If your changes affect the usage or functionality of the module, please update the documentation accordingly.

-6. **Commit Your Changes**: Commit your changes with clear and concise commit messages that explain the purpose of the changes.

-7. **Push to Your Fork**: Push your changes to your forked repository.

-8. **Open a Pull Request**: Navigate to the original repository and open a pull request.
-Provide a detailed description of your changes and why they should be merged.

-9. **Engage in Review**: Be responsive to feedback and suggestions from the maintainers during the review process.

-Thank you for contributing to the project!

----

----
 ## Acknowledgments
 This project is created and maintained by [Chris Pietschmann](https://pietschsoft.com), Microsoft MVP (Azure and Dev Tools), HashiCorp Ambassador, and MCT.